p-behr/dspf_examples/04_MSGSFL (Error messages)/readme.md

 A message subfile is a more sophisticated method of sending messages to the user.
 It is more complicated than a simple output field, but it's not very difficult and allows your program to send multiple messages at the same time.
 The user will only see 1 message line at a time, and you put the cursor on the message subfile and page-down/page-down to scroll through all the messages.

-While the message subfile is more complicate, once you have everything in place sending messages to the user is no harder than setting an error variable!
+While the message subfile is more complicated, once you have everything in place sending messages to the user is no harder than setting an error variable!

 ### Using message subfile